-Merve Özkılıç (Project Assistant)
+Merve Özkılıç (Project Coordinator)

 Received her B.A. degree from department of Archaeology of Mimar Sinan University of Fine Arts and M.Sc. degree from department of History of Architecture from Istanbul Technical University.
 She has worked in several domestic and international archaeological excavations between years of 2005 and 2013, while doing volunteer work for Glass Collection of Istanbul Archaeological Museums’ Classical Section between 2006 and 2010.
 During years 2010-2016 she has worked as a content editor for temporary and permanent exhibition projects